aabato/TechMap/README.md

 ## To Run

-There are a couple of things to have this project run on your machine. \n
 1. The Pods folder was not pushed to the github repository.
 Please run `pod install` before opening the project.
 2. I did not include API keys.
 Please gather that yourself and place it in a property list file named `Keys.plist`